root3nl/SupportApp/README.md

 ### Privileged scripts
 To allow scripts to be executed with elevated privileges, the Support App has a built-in Privileged Helper Tool.
 This upgrade over the deprecated SupportHelper makes sure communication is transmitted more securely between the main app the the built-in Privileged Helper Tools with additional checks such as code requirement and scripts must have proper permissions and owner.
 The script must me owned by `root` and have 755 permissions.
 Additionally, only paths to a script set in a Configuration Profile will be executed.
 Values set with `defaults write` are not supported.

+> **Warning**
+> Because the script permissions are checked before execution, commands are not supported anymore as of version 2.6.

 Below an example to force a MDM check-in using a custom script:

 <img src="/Screenshots/generic_version_2.4_beta.gif" width="800">